AlexBIrvine/Capstone/README.md

 This is my Capstone.
-Tonight I make the simple GUI
+Tonight I make the simple GUI.
+Test.